ministryofjustice/opg-use-an-lpa/service-front/web/README.md

 You can run the test by running the following

-`npm run test` - This will run tests and generate a coverage report `npm run test:watch` - This will run tests without coverage but in a watch state so you can get instant feedback when developing.
+`docker compose run --rm npm run test` - This will run tests and generate a coverage report `docker compose run --rm npm run test:watch` - This will run tests without coverage but in a watch state so you can get instant feedback when developing.

 ## SCSS